Want traffic to your website? Lots of traffic? Lots and lots and lots of traffic?

 2. Evergreen Visibility and Traffic

 Long form content tends to perform well as evergreen content.
-We find that the online visibility gained from long form content lasts for years.
+Especially with B2B blogging, we find that the online visibility gained from long form content lasts for years.
 We often see that some of the most popular pages in our website are our blog posts from the past.
 Even some pieces from several years ago continue to do well in attracting traffic.

 Combine this with a steady new flow of content, and you have a traffic engine that just keeps giving and giving and giving.